KyleKing/recipes/docs/soup/pot_pie_soup.md

 * Add the potato, carrots, peas, pearl onions (or substitute), and ham.
 Simmer until the potatoes and carrots are tender (~20 minutes).
 * Stir in the chicken and cream then heat for a final 5 minutes
 * Serve with a baguette or the crust crackers from the same cookbook recipe

-## Notes

-* From Cravings by Chrissy Teigen, page 51-52.
-Also includes recipe for crackers